egg-bread/stalks/README.md

 Running program on the command line: `./stalks turnip-input.csv`

 ## Output
+While predicting price sequences, the console will display the current island's input data and show a matched price sequence's pattern type.
+A total number of matched sequences is displayed after matching is done if at least one match was found.

-The program spits out line graph(s) with guaranteed minimum & possible maximums, and the possible turnip pattern the island is having.
+The program spits out line graph(s) with guaranteed minimum & possible maximums, and the possible turnip pattern(s) the island is having.
+If the previous week's pattern was supplied, percentages of the matched pattern types will show in by the generated graph.

 WIP